themreza/grpc-electricity-consumption/README.md

 meter usage data, which is a time series, can be upgraded from a CSV file into an InfluxDB database.
 This allows for better performance due to tag indexing and high-availability storage, and also introduces the possibility of querying the data based on various criteria such as date/time ranges, additional metadata, and patterns of meter usage values.

+Depending on the scale of the project, further unit tests and end-to-end may be implemented.